-- Ensure that the baby's key person takes greatest responsibility for bottle feeding to develop a positive, consistent and nurturing feeding routine with a familiar person - Never prop a baby up with a bottle during feeding time as this is both dangerous and inappropriate to babies emotional needs - Only give a bottle containing milk or water - Start to discuss with parents the use of open cups and introduce them to the child at snack and meal times in the period from when a child is 6 months old - Only provide free flow beakers and open cups, controlled flow beakers will not be given to children of any age
+- Ensure that the key person (Where possible) takes greatest responsibility for bottle feeding to develop a positive, consistent and nurturing feeding routine with a familiar person - Never prop a baby up with a bottle during feeding time as this is both dangerous and inappropriate to babies emotional needs - Only give a bottle containing milk or water - Start to discuss with parents the use of open cups and introduce them to the child at snack and meal times in the period from when a child is 6 months old. - Only provide free flow beakers and open cups, controlled flow beakers will not be given to children of any age. - Nursery will give lots of opportunity for children to use open top cups at snack time.